heimrichhannot/contao-pdf-creator-bundle/README.md

       # Set a page format.
 This could be a standardized format like A3, A4, A5 or Legal, otherwise you can specify the format in millimeter (width x height, seperated by comma, for example 180,210).
       format:               A4

+      # Set a pdf template (also known as master template), which will be the base template for the generated pdf files.
+Must be a path relative to the contao web root.
+      base_template:        ~ # Example: files/media/news/news_base_template.pdf

       # Set a default url that will override the url that is determined by the request.
 This can be usefull on development servers with custom url mapping.
       base_url:             null # Example: 'https://stage.example.org:8001/examplepath/'